boppreh/libeditor/README.md

   - Title displays the current document name
   - "App" object is created automatically
   - Window size, position and toolbars are saved and loaded automatically
+  - Method to quickly add a standard 'File' menu

 - Actions
   - Can contain a label